stormpath/stormpath-documentation/source/reference.rst

     * - ``accountName``
       - String
       - Valid email
-      - (Google Authenticator only) The Google email address used by Google Authenticator.
+      - (Google Authenticator only) The display name for Google Authenticator to use.

     * - ``issuer``
       - String